 When there are more candidates for a Board position than there are actual vacant positions, the IFCU will hold a Board of Directors vote.
 Every member of the Credit Union is eligible to cast a vote for a candidate who is running as a Board member volunteer.

-We currently have 9 Volunteer Board Members and up to 3 Volunteer Associate Directors.
+We have 9 Volunteer Board Member positions and up to 3 Volunteer Associate Directors.

 Treasurer – Brenda Rodriguez